-The crime of choice for many a law offender throughout the world is currently car theft; usually done either in the presence of the vehicle owner (a form of car theft referred to as carjacking), or in their absence.
+The crime of choice for many law offenders worldwide is currently car theft.
+That usually happens either in the presence of the vehicle owner (a form of car theft referred to as carjacking) or in their absence.

 What Is Carjacking?

-The term “carjacking” represents a form of car theft in which one or more criminals proceed to steal a vehicle while in the presence of its driver and (possibly) rightful owner.
-Generally, carjacking is associated with several other crimes — not counting your standard car theft — including threat-making and violence.
+Carjacking is a form of car theft in which one or more criminals steal a vehicle while in the presence of its driver and (possibly) rightful owner.

 As such, carjacking is commonly regarded as a more severe crime than car theft in most of the world’s legal systems.
-Thus, it also entails larger punishments for offenders due to its immense damage (emotional, physical, and material) on the victims.
+Thus, it also entails larger punishments for offenders due to the victims’ immense damage (emotional, physical, and material).

-Carjacking is classed as an extremely dangerous criminal activity, due to the fact that carjackers often resort to the use of violence, fear, and employ actual weapons in order to steal the vehicles that are being carjacked.
+Carjacking is classified as an extremely dangerous criminal activity.
+That’s because carjackers often resort to violence and fear and employ actual weapons to steal the vehicles that are being carjacked.

-To kick things off, it is important to once again highlight the fact that carjacking is rare, yet it is essential to take several precautionary measures in order to ensure that you will not become a victim of this vile practice.
+For starters, it is crucial to highlight that carjacking is rare, yet it is essential to take several precautionary measures to ensure that you will not become a victim of this vile practice.